KDCCI Executive Board

-The KDCCI Executive Board is comprised of 12 volunteer board members nominated by KDCCI members for a two-year term at the Annual General Meeting (AGM).
+The KDCCI Executive Board is comprised of volunteer board members nominated by KDCCI members at the Annual General Meeting (AGM).

 The board meets once a month to discuss issues impacting the local business community.

 Interested in joining the KDCCI Executive Board?
 Email firstname.lastname@example.org or call 08 9144 1999.

 I have been in Karratha for 30 years.
 After completing my schooling and furthering studies and travelling I decided to return to Karratha 9 years ago to work in the family business, Karratha Earthmoving & Sand Supplies.
 Since working back in Karratha we have expanded to include Karratha Environmental Crushing and Karratha Asphalt in our business portfolio.
 We are a local employing company and we do not do any FIFO.
 Karratha Earthmoving has been operating in Karratha for almost 30 years and is a truly local company.

 Warwick has lived and worked in Karratha for 4 years and has developed an intimate relationship with small business through his roles as Commercial Manager with Mobile Concreting Solutions and Northwest Area Manager for Ausco Modular.
 Warwick in his 4 years within the Pilbara has seen both the fruit and the challenges associated with working within the Pilbara and is keen to support small business in the area.

 Warwick’s background covers a wide range of disciplines including Manufacturing, Logistics, Project management, Purchasing and procurement, Sales and Marketing and business management both locally and abroad in China.